radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-secrets/index.md

 ## Step 2: Add a Dapr secret store resource and create a secret

-Next, we'll secure the Redis username using a Dapr secret store.
+Secure the Redis username using a Dapr Secret Store.
 In your `app.bicep` file, add a Dapr secret store resource.
-We'll use the [`local-dev` recipe]({{< ref "guides/recipes/overview##use-lightweight-local-dev-recipes" >}}) to deploy the secret store, which will leverage Kubernetes secrets.
+Use the [`local-dev` recipe]({{< ref "guides/recipes/overview##use-lightweight-local-dev-recipes" >}}) to deploy the secret store, leveraging Kubernetes secrets

 {{< rad file="./snippets/app-statestore-secret.bicep" embed=true marker="//SECRETSTORE" >}}